wp-plugins/zedity/readme.txt

 A revolutionary editor to create content easily, quickly and with unprecedented possibilities.
 Try it and see the difference for yourself!

 == Description ==
 Zedity is an innovative editor to create posts and pages very easily and quickly, with absolutely no technical skills required.
 It gives you total flexibility and unprecedented possibilities to create any desired design, as naturally as if you're sketching it out on a piece of paper.
-Download Zedity now to take your WordPress experience to the next level!
+Download Zedity for free and take your WordPress experience to the next level!

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]